redhat-developer/odo/docs/website/docs/command-reference/delete.md

 ### Un-deploying Devfile Kubernetes components

-To undeploy the Devfile Kubernetes component deployed with `odo deploy` from the cluster, you can execute the `odo delete` command with `--deploy` flag:
+To undeploy the Devfile Kubernetes components deployed with `odo deploy` from the cluster, you can execute the `odo delete` command with `--deploy` flag:
 ```shell
 odo delete --deploy
 ```